HhmedHesham/HhmedHesham/README.md

     <img align="center" alt="visitors" src="https://gpvc.arturio.dev/HhmedHesham" />
 </p>
 <table><td>
- <p >First of all, I love coding.
-From the moment I wrote my first program in c++ and manipulated it to print "Hello world" till this moment.
-My second main passion is that I love automation.
-For me, time is the key, the more automated the process, the more client have time to drink his tea.
-So, mixing between a clean and well organized pipeline is my main goal in my career.
-I am a friendly DevOps Engineer and a Learning Enthusiast, who is obsessed with the idea of improving himself and wants a platform to grow and excel.</p>
+ <p >FI am passionate about coding and automation, starting from my first C++ program to this day.
+I believe in creating efficient, automated processes to save time and enhance productivity.
+As a DevOps Engineer and Learning Enthusiast, I am committed to continuous self-improvement and seek opportunities to grow and excel in my career.</p>
         </td>
 </table>